SandyRodger/RB175_networked_applications/03_working_with_sinatra.md

 ## [Rendering Templates](https://launchschool.com/lessons/c3578b91/assignments/d6969b5b)

-- Here we attempt to render a template, with dynamioc values, rather than a static file.
+- Here we attempt to render a template, with dynamic values, rather than a static file.
 - Templates (AKA 'view-templates') are files that contain text that is converted into HTML before being sent to a user's browser in a response.
-- THere are different templating language, we'll use ERB.
+- There are different templating language, we'll use ERB.
 - This section explains ERB, but we've already looked at ERB [here](https://github.com/SandyRodger/RB175_networked_applications/blob/main/03_working_with_sinatra.md#pt-3-seperating-application-logic-from-viewing-code).
 It seems to basically be string interpolation.
 - ERB is also the default templating language for Ruby on Rails.
 - An example of ERB printing a dynamic value: `<h1><%= @title %></h1>`.
 Without the `=` the code is run, but the return value not printed.